 What if Medical Science Was More like Physics?

 What if the pursuits of medical science were more like those of physics where complexity is embraced?
 Consider the concept explored by those searching for the Higgs Boson – of unmassed matter.
 That is mind-blowing.
 A notion upon which so many equations and assumptions about reality rest but one that is yet unproven.
-Contemplate a “mass is constructed entirely from the energy of interactions involving naturally massless elementary particles…“.
-In both its literal and mathematical calculation we have an impossible dilemma of knowing something before it is known; of a ‘decision-point’ among an infinitude of decisions that determine a trajectory.
+Contemplate “mass is constructed entirely from the energy of interactions involving naturally massless elementary particles…“.
+In both its literal and mathematical calculation we have an impossible dilemma of knowing something before it is known; of a ‘decision-point’ among an infinitude of decisions that determines a trajectory.
 I imagine it as trying to identify a “universal but changeable medium (the soup of life)” – a medium that dictates force and follows our calculations only if we can identify the precise mass of the item (at the precise time of measurement, remembering of course that measurement itself changes trajectories and that the medium determines the mass) and in the ‘real’ (not the experimentally contrived) medium within which it operates.
 Sit with that for a moment.
 The medium within which we exist is infinitely variable and that variability influences the output and vice versa.
 That goes well beyond any of current methods of medical experimentation (which, for all intents and purposes, are based upon basic crop science).
 In fact, infinite variability is the antithesis of medical science, especially the current inviolate rightness of the pharmaceutical model of medicine, where magic pills influence only their intended targets with nary a side effect or unintended reaction.

 What would happen if we were to appreciate this level of complexity in modern medical perception?
 What would happen if we were to address health and disease, not in nice little physiological compartments, but as one connected process that involves functional and metabolic adaptations at every level?
 What if gut health or disease impacted brain health?
 What if your ovaries were connected to your thyroid?
 Or your testicles to your brain?
 (Oh wait, that connection has already been discovered.)
 What if we recognized the possibility that each system could talk, respond, and adapt to changes in other systems?
 And that each of those adaptations engendered ever-so-slightly different trajectories?
 Is it possible that we are one, completely integrated organism and not simply a collection of compartmentalized organs?
 Oh, the blasphemy.